Hurl or hurley? 22 of 32 counties say hurl

 Cork proved to be the biggest “Hurley” stronghold with 97 per cent of the 4,371 votes from the Rebel County voting in its favour.
 On the other side, Wexford was to be the biggest “Hurl” county with 98 per cent of 1,926 voters choosing it.

-When only counting counties who compete for the Liam McCarthy Cup “Hurley” had an even bigger edge, winning by 56 per cent to 44 per cent in the hurling heartland.
+When only counting counties who compete for the Liam McCarthy Cup “Hurley” had an even bigger edge, winning by 56 per cent to 44 per cent in the hurling heartlands.

 Results